 See everything we said above about dealing with dry patches?
 If you're tackling serious shine, the plan is to flip and reverse all of that.
 Prep with oil-regulating skincare and a balancing serum for oily skin, then begin your makeup with an oil-free primer that's been specially formulated to combat shine.
 That'll give you the mattifying base you need to stop your makeup sliding straight off.

 Next, go in with an oil-free foundation that has either a matte or velvet finish.
 Unfortunately, a super-dewy formula likely won't do you any favors here.
 The crucial part of the whole shine-control makeup process, however, is to finish with a good powder.
 Look for lightweight finishing powders that'll help to absorb excess oil without leaving your skin looking or feeling cakey.
 An oil-free setting spray could help boost the staying power, too.

 6. Disguise Large Pores

 Pores are tricky things and can appear largest when they're either clogged or your skin is dehydrated.
 That means prep is key to making your makeup look its best.
 If you have time, apply a clay face mask to draw out impurities, and then follow with an oil-regulating serum to hydrate your skin without leaving it greasy.

 When it comes to makeup, a good primer will do most of the heavy lifting.
 Look for an oil-free, mattifying formula focused on smoothing and refining to help blur the appearance of your pores—Benefit's Porefessional Face Primer ($32) is a classic for a good reason.
-Primers that contain silicone will also stop your foundation from "sitting" in your pores by effectively "filling in" dents and ridges for a smoother canvas (just make sure you cleanse well afterwards to avoid clogging).
+Primers that contain silicone will also stop your foundation from "sitting" in your pores by effectively "filling in" dents and ridges for a smoother canvas (just make sure you cleanse well afterward to avoid clogging).

 The final trick for blurring your pores is all in the way you apply your foundation.
 Instead of blending it via long strokes (which can encourage product to sit or get caught in your pores), opt for buffing in circular motions using a fluffy brush and use light tapping motions to apply concealer if you need it.
 Finish with a light powder to keep things locked in.